17. Submerged Mountains

 After leaving Japan, how often did I think about this place while pushing a lawnmower as a gardener in a port of call, or working with a wrench at a car repair shop in the desert?

-Now, the longed-for land undoubtedly stretches out before me.
+Now, the longed-for land truly stretches out before me.
 Could this be real?
 Is there anything more satisfying?
 Is there anything more amazing?

 In Caleta Brecknock (Seno Ocasion inlet) of Fuego Island, I anchor Aomi and assemble my folding polypropylene boat.
 I open the 2.8-meter-long, 0.5-meter-wide, 15-centimeter-high folded-flat hull on the deck, insert the seat boards, attach two oars, and load a small anchor with a rope for emergencies.
 Then, I begin rowing toward the shore.

 At the far end of the bay, a large triangle of sand-colored rock rises, with a sheer cliff behind it.
-Large blocks of rock rest in places on the surrounding eerie mountains, as if placed there on purpose.
+Large blocks of rock rest in places on the surrounding eerie mountains, as if deliberately placed there.

-In the midst of the magnificent, overwhelming landscape, I look up at the mountains like a small animal being stared at by a raging beast, my breath taken away, and I begin to row my dinghy to shore.
+In the midst of the overwhelming landscape, I look up at the mountains like a small animal being stared at by a raging beast; I am left breathless.
+I begin to row my dinghy to shore.

 a boat in caleta brecknock